atsushieno/aap-core/README.md

 Extensibility is provided like what LV2 does.
 VST3-specifics, or AAX-specifics, can be represented as long as it can be represented through raw pointer of any type (`void*`) i.e. cast to any context you'd like to have.
 Those extensions can be used only with supported hosts.

-Technically it is not very different from LV2, but you don't have to spend time on learning RDF and Turtle to find how to create plugin description.
+Technically it is not very different from LV2, but you don't have to spend time on learning RDF and Turtle to start actual plugin development.
 Audio developers should spend their time on implementing or porting high quality audio processors.
-One single metadata query can achieve metadata generation.

 ## How AAPs work

 AAP (Plugin) developers can ship their apps via Google Play (or any other app market).
-From app packagers perspective and users perspective, it can be distributed like a MIDI device service (but without Java dependency in audio processing).
+From app packagers perspective and users perspective, it can be distributed like a MIDI device service.
+Likce the latest Android native MIDI, AAP processes all the audio stuff in native land (it still performs metadata queries in Dalvik land).

-AAP developers implement AndroidAudioPluginService which provides metadata on the audio plugins that it contains.
-It provides developer details, port details, and feature requirement details.
+AAP developers implement `org.androidaudiopluginframework.AudioPluginService` which handles audio plugin connections, and create plugin "metadata" in XML.
+The metadata provides developer details, port details, and feature requirement details.
 (The plugins and their ports can NOT be dynamically changed, at least as of the first specification stage.)

-It is very similar to what [AudioRoute](https://audioroute.ntrack.com/developer-guide.php) hosted apps do.
+AAP is similar to what [AudioRoute](https://audioroute.ntrack.com/developer-guide.php) hosted apps do.
 (We are rather native oriented for performance reason, somewhat more seriously.)

 Here is a brief workflow items for a plugin from the beginning, through processing audio and control (MIDI) inputs, to the end: